• Home

 The annual Pathfinders Luncheon recognizes some of the most notable women lawyers in the community.
 Begun in the mid-1990s, the event typically features round-table discussions hosted by each of the honorees.
 This format provides an intimate and informal setting for TCWLA members to meet and learn from these remarkable women and to hear about the choices they have made in their careers.

-Each year, TCWLA also honors the local judiciary with a Judicial Reception, which has been held at Green Pastures Restaurant since 2003.
-This event, free to TCWLA members, and open to the general legal community, provides the opportunity to network with judges and colleagues in a beautiful historic setting.
+Each year, TCWLA also honors the local judiciary with a Judicial Reception, which has been held since 2003.
+This event is free to TCWLA members and open to the general legal community.
+The Judicial Reception is a wonderful opportunity to network with judges and colleagues.

 For over 40 years, TCWLA has grown in membership and influence in the legal community.
 TCWLA continues to be active in representing the interests of its members and of the women and children of Travis County.
 The organization welcomes all women lawyers and endeavors to be a positive voice on issues involving the legal profession and women.